openshift/training/docs/03-explore.md

 (...)
 ~~~

-> **NOTE**: Your output will vary slightly from the above, you'll just need to make sure to use the API endpoint and credentials that you were provided with.
-We output the .kube/config file just to verify that it has successfully created our configuration.
+> **NOTE**: Your output will vary slightly from the above, you'll just need to
+make sure to use the API endpoint and credentials that you were provided with.

 Now that your cluster is installed, you will have access to the web console and
 can use the CLI.
 Below are some command-line exercises to explore the cluster.